ronbo/Mstree-s--Rock-You-Like-a-Hurricane--Addon/readme.md

 Plays a riff from The Scorpions' "Rock You Like a Hurricane" whenever anyone in the Party/Raid casts Hurricane.

+> I laughed, I cried, this add-on became a part of me \- *Skree, Reforged Hunter*

 Based on Shrugal's [ATeam Addon](http://wow.curse.com/downloads/wow-addons/details/ateam.aspx)

 Install